Great value day trips

 The Thames Barrier is one of the largest movable flood barriers in the world.
 The barrier spans 520 metres across the River Thames near Woolwich, and it protects 125 square kilometres of central London from flooding caused by tidal surges.
 An Information Assistant will give your group a guided tour of the Information Centre and deliver a talk covering topics such as the history of the River Thames and the risk of flooding in London, as well as describing the environment and wildlife of the river.
 The talk lasts approximately an hour and a half.
 When visiting on a Monday, Tuesday or Wednesday (when the centre is closed to the public) exclusive use of the conference room with refreshments and cakes is also provided.

-Pupils coming on a tour can see first-hand how waste and recyclables are managed at the 40 acre LondonWaste EcoPark site.
-Pupils studying geography can incorporate what they have learnt into their study/course work.
-EcoPark tours are held every Wednesday and they accept pupils from 14 years and upwards and tours are free to pupils in the UK.
-Pupils are able to visit the following areas:
+Students coming on a tour can see first-hand how waste and recyclables are managed at the 40 acre LondonWaste EcoPark site.
+Groups studying geography can incorporate what they have learnt into their study/course work.
+EcoPark tours are held every Wednesday and they accept students from 14 years and upwards and tours are free to students in the UK.
+Students are able to visit the following areas: